 Thankfully, most Americans are beyond finding humor in cultural degradation (at least I hope they are).
 That is at least partly due to shame about that part of our past.
 Still, I’m wondering if racial and cultural sensitivity can end up working against itself.
 It can certainly work against literature.

 When the discussion of a book circles around its offensiveness, the book becomes an offender rather than a depiction of lives in context.
-That’s what literature is supposed to be: a window into other places and times.
-Focusing on offensiveness also raises the question, what to do?
+That’s what literature is supposed to be: a window into other places and times, hearts and minds.
+Focusing on offensiveness also puts us in a moral bind: what to do?
 Censor out all the disturbing material?
 Censor the book?
 And if censorship became the recommended practice, wouldn’t that mean locking ourselves into the present?
-Even the most liberal-minded, forward-looking, admirable figures of the past held some attitudes we would deem offensive, but we can still learn from them.
+Even the most liberal-minded, forward-looking, admirable figures of the past held some attitudes we would deem offensive.
+That doesn’t mean we can’t learn from them.

 - People are people, in real life and in great literature.
 We shouldn’t make a fictional character stand for an entire history of racial injustice, and a single story can’t reflect everything we’d like to say about a social issue .
 Race, or racism, is one element of personality.
 In some cases it’s the dominant one, but we’re all complex individuals with complex lives mixing happiness and misery.